CloudReactor/cloudreactor-tasksymphony-java-client/README.md

     }
 }
 ```

+Note that you don't need to know the details of how the Task runs, because
+the default settings (populated when the Task was created during deployment)
+are used unless you override them.

 ## Wrapper I/O

-`io.cloudreactor.tasksymphony.wrapperio`
+While running a JVM process that is wrapped by the CloudReactor proc_wrapper,
+you can use `io.cloudreactor.tasksymphony.wrapperio.TaskStatusUpdater` to

-5) , so it can send updates about your process to the CloudReactor API
+send updates about your process to the wrapper.
+The wrapper will send those
-server.
+updates to the CloudReactor API server during its next heartbeat.
 Updates can include:

 * success count
 * error count